Peppie84/FS25_CutterConverter/README.md

 <h3 align="center"><u>FS25_CutterConverter</u></h3>

 <p align="center">
     Enables cutter fruit converter via map, rather than per single cutter on their XMLs.
-This allows the mapper to implement crops such as: Winter wheat becomes wheat after threshing.
+This allows the mapper to implement crops such as: Winter wheat becomes wheat after harvesting.
 Can be used for:<br />
     - winter wheat => wheat<br />
     - winter barley => barley<br />
 </p>